 For out-of-town exploration, Wakefield is surrounded by stretches of glorious countryside, with lakes and walking trails situated just a short distance from the city centre.
 Wakefield was in fact the home of 18th century conservationist Charles Waterton, who founded the world's very first wildfowl and nature reserve.
 His legacy is evident through the presence of such organisations as Wakefield's Conservation Volunteers, and various projects lead by the city council.

 Like the citizens of Wakefield, we are in favour of all things natural.
-That's why we work so hard to guarantee that all our timber is sourced both ethically and sustainably.
+That's why we work so hard to guarantee that the materials used to create our worktops is sourced both ethically and sustainably.
 If you love our high quality worktops as much as we do, don't forget orders can be placed via the Worktop Express website, or by telephoning 0345 22 22 644.
-Alternatively, feel free to get in touch by emailing us at .
+Alternatively, feel free to get in touch by emailing us at Our Chesterfield showroom is within 50 miles from the centre of Wakefield, if you would like to see our worktops before making a purchase.

 Order your worktops by 12 noon for next day delivery to Wakefield.